imruf/dwm-git/README.md

-dwm - dynamic window manager Version: 6.3
+dwm - : git version to maintain upgrade from suckless

 ---
  dwm is an extremely fast, small, and dynamic window manager for X.